ttlion/sdtDBN/README.md

 # Theoretical background of sdtDBNs

 The sdtDBN program was developed in the context of the Master's Thesis in Electrical and Computer Engineering of Tiago Leão, at Instituto Superior Técnico, Lisbon.
-The Thesis is available at ***Thesis document or written article yet to be inserted here***, in which all theorical background of sdtDBNs is rigorously explained.
+The Thesis is available at ***Thesis document or written article yet to be inserted here***, in which all theoretical background of sdtDBNs is rigorously explained.

 # Current release and external libraries